EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 Remember that `kernel_size` is not the only argument that will change the length of the resulting sequence. \index{network architecture}

 <div class="rmdnote">
-<p>Constructing a sequence layer by layer and using Keras’ print method to check the configuration is a great way to make sure your architecture is valid.</p>
+<p>Constructing a sequence layer by layer and using the print method from <strong>keras</strong> to check the configuration is a great way to make sure your architecture is valid.</p>
 </div>